lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab2.md

 * 3 points - After displaying the two animals, the program prompts the user for another animal, and lets the user enter its three attributes
 * 1 point - After the user enters a another animal, the program displays that animal

+## Go beyond
+If you'd like to test your knowledge further, implement a `Zoo` class that has an array of `Animal` objects as a field.
+You can assume that the zoo will hold no more than 20 animals.
+At minimum, write a constructor and a method to add animals.
+(No need to turn this file in, but feel free to demonstrate it to your TA during lab.)

 ## Grading turnaround
 This lab will be graded with scores in Brightspace before Tuesday, September 13th.